Student Enrichment

 JUNE

-Cooking on a Budget
+Cooking on a Budget - Practical

 JULY

-Rounders and Afternoon Tea
+Afternoon Tea

-End of Year trip
+End of Year Trip

 We also offer educational trips and visits to various destinations: